jdittrich/userNeedResearchBook/text/dataAnalysis.md

 Usually, they concern a line in the transcript but naturally you can comment on whole sections or just at words, too.

-> - It is hard to know what exactly the client wants, because I don’t talk directly to the client –  P2 **ANNOTATION: indirectness, division of tasks, friction, »I need to know the client«.**
+> - It is hard to know what exactly the client wants, because I don’t talk directly to the client— P2 **ANNOTATION: indirectness, division of tasks, friction, “I need to know the client”.**
-> - The document is divided in sections, separated by blank pages.  –  P2 **ANNOTATION: Keeping/imposing order**
+> - The document is divided in sections, separated by blank pages. — P2 **ANNOTATION: Keeping/imposing order**
 > - The current ideas/prototypes are in the first section.
-All discarded or »paused« ones are in later sections (»the archive«) –  P2 **ANNOTATION: Keeps old ideas.
+All discarded or “paused” ones are in later sections (“the archive”)— P2 **ANNOTATION: Keeps old ideas.
 Why?
 Possible: Later reuse, Inspiration, replication**

 I suggest annotating each line, but this is not a must.

-The annotations should be clearly distinguishable from data you got directly from observation or the participant’s answers – just like other things you did add yourself (e.g. design ideas).
+The annotations should be clearly distinguishable from data you got directly from observation or the participant’s answers—just like other things you did add yourself (e.g. design ideas).

 You can print out your transcript with a wide margin and write your comments in the margin.
 With pen and paper, you can write down your thoughts quickly,